-Spring is here; fresh starts are on the horizon and that means it’s a great time to Spring Clean your online accounts.
+Spring is here; fresh starts are on the horizon and that means it’s a great time for Spring Cleaning your online accounts.

 Just like the back of your garage or attic, you may find things in your Facebook history that you forgot about.
 Instead of getting dirty or procrastinating and turning on the TV, get comfortable and open up your Facebook account on your tablet or laptop and take a stroll down memory lane.

 Click and open your current photo, then hit the arrow to the left.
 You’ll find your very first profile picture, and you will see how much has changed in your life since then.
 It’s also fun and interesting to read the older comments written by your friends.
 Look under your name next to the photo’ date, above the comments.
 There is an icon that tells you who can see that photo.
 It is probably set to “Public” which is Facebook's default.
 If that’s okay with you, continue arrowing to the left to see your next photo; If you prefer your photo to be more private, you can click the icon and change the view to “Friends Only”.
 Reconsider if you find one you want to delete, and maybe choose the view “Only Me”.
 When choosing that setting, it will still appear in your “Memories on Facebook” which only you can see.

 After you’ve enjoyed reminiscing over your profile photos, you can repeat the process with your cover photos.
 Then you can tackle your uploaded photos and your albums.

 Take a look at these various privacy options for your photos and content on Facebook.

 These photos are accessible to anyone on the Web.

 Erring on the side of caution can protect you, your home and your family by utilizing the “Friends Only” feature.
 This will ensure that the precious photos of your children, your home, your new diamond ring, etc., will be seen only by those who you know and hopefully trust.